pamiracar/pamiracar/README.md

 <!--
 **pamiracar/pamiracar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+## About Me
+  -> I live in Izmir, Turkey.
+  -> I am a student at Izmir Ataturk School
+  -> I am learning Flutter.
+  -> I can do full-stack mobile, desktop and web apps.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...